aukspot/dles/README.md

 - [Chronophoto](https://www.chronophoto.app) - Guess the year in which each historical picture was taken.
 - [Daydle](https://daydle.com) - Guess the year of a historical event that happened on this day in history.
 - [Historydle](https://historydle.com) - Daily games where you guess the historical person or place.
+- [Past Puzzle](https://www.pastpuzzle.de) - Guess the correct year of the given events, you have 4 tries.
 - [Ripple](https://ripplegame.app) - Guess the ripple effect of historical events.
 - [Sortwise](https://sortwise.fun) - Drag to sort the events in chronological order.
 - [Timdle](https://www.timdle.com) - Place 8 historical events in chronological order.